simprl/svgd/packages/codools/docs/code.md

 I will provide the source code of my project.
 Please analyze the code structure and help me extend the functionality when I ask.
 All code and comments must be in English.
 Please follow the style and conventions used in the existing codebase.
 For react project use version 18 and 19 versions (with jsx-runtime style).
-Also use best practices (Clean Code, Clean Architecture, SOLID, Atomic design) If something is unclear or needs clarification, feel free to ask me.
+Also use Clean Code, Clean Architecture, SOLID, Atomic design If something is unclear or needs clarification, feel free to ask me.
 # Project "codools"